randyrossi/fisher-modem/README.md

 ##What's Changed

-For those familiar with Dr. Fischer's original software modem project, here is a summary of what has changed:
+For those familiar with Dr. Fisher's original software modem project, here is a summary of what has changed:

 * Co-routines were replaced by threads.
 I didnt want to rely on a co-routine library so I used the pthread library instead.
 For the most part it was possible for producer routines to run concurrently with consumers.
 However, sometimes the original code was written in such a way so that it relied on the two ping-ponging back and forth.
 In those cases, I maintained that behaviour using semaphores.
 I also made sure that reset functionality remained in tact as this was important for certain modes.